Eligible Michigan seniors can get a MI Choice Medicaid waiver to pay for their personal emergency response system from Medical Care Alert.

 What is the MI Choice Waiver Program?

 MI Choice is a home and community-based care option for individuals 65 years of age or older and disabled adults aged 18 to 64 who are Medicaid Waiver eligible for their long-term care.
 It is a less costly and preferred alternative to nursing home care that allows people to get the support they need in their own homes.
 Must meet financial and medical eligibility.
+If you are younger than 65,

 The program offers in-home assistance choices for older adults and adults with disabilities.
 This program is funded through the Michigan Department of Health and Human Services.
 MI Choice Waiver is a home and community-based program for eligible adults to receive services and remain in a home or residential setting.
 Residential settings include an individual’s or family member’s home, unlicensed assisted living, licensed Homes for the Aged or licensed Adult Foster Care Home.